 These guidelines for packing prints in a tube will help you to ensure that your prints are well packed and arrive at their destination in perfect condition.
-We can e-mail you a diagram if this will make things clearer for you, please contact us with your e-mail details and we will send it to you.
+Please contact us (email details at the bottom of this page) if you would like us to send you detailed instructions.

 1. Clean the inside of the tube with a dry cloth.

 2. Cut four discs from corrugated cardboard, - one for each end of the tube, and two smaller discs that will fit inside the tube.

 3. Cut two pieces of stiff paper or card at least 5cm larger than the the print(s) to be packaged on all four sides.
 "Sandwich" the print(s), each with its own interleaving tissue, between these two sheets of stiff paper or card.